-- Consult with parties subject to regulation and enforcement by the licensing authority about the standards it sets in undertaking this role; - Work with individuals and businesses to assist them in complying with their legal duties and obligations; - Ensure its staff are appropriately trained and apply the policy and standards professionally and consistently; - Make information about the policy and the standards widely available to the public and businesses within the district; - Monitor compliance with the policy and review it from time to time in consultation with parties subject to its application; and - Comply with the various requirements and standards of external legislation, guidance, corporate policy and good practice identified in the Environmental Health Service Enforcement Strategy and Policy. - 6.2.2 The Authority has a statutory duty to ensure that drivers, vehicles and operators are appropriately licensed and carry out their trade in accordance with relevant legislation, byelaws, statutory notices and conditions.
+- Consult with parties subject to regulation and enforcement by the licensing authority about the standards it sets in undertaking this role; - Work with individuals and businesses to assist them in complying with their legal duties and obligations; - Ensure its staff are appropriately trained and apply the policy and standards professionally and consistently; - Make information about the policy and the standards widely available to the public and businesses within the district; - Monitor compliance with the policy and review it from time to time in consultation with parties subject to its application; and - Comply with the various requirements and standards of external legislation, guidance, corporate policy and good practice. - 6.2.2 The Authority has a statutory duty to ensure that drivers, vehicles and operators are appropriately licensed and carry out their trade in accordance with relevant legislation, byelaws, statutory notices and conditions.
 The means by which this is achieved is through enforcement.